State of Washington Classified Job Specification

 Examines current and past research to assure optimum use of sampling data presented and to advance techniques of data handling which will facilitate additional or improved use of data already gathered;

-Confers with representatives of other state, interstate and international agencies and organizations, for resolution of scientific aspects of fish and wildlife population and habitat management, hatchery programs, fish and wildlife migration, and harvest control issues;
+Confers and collaborates with representatives of other state, interstate and international agencies and organizations, for resolution of scientific aspects of fish and wildlife population and habitat management, hatchery programs, fish and wildlife migration, and harvest control issues;

 Acts as advisor and consultant to staff in statistical methodology and application of electronic data procedures to fish and wildlife research and management;